Ashutoshagni003/poly_module_4/README.md

 ## Usage

 1. Make sure you have Pragma Circom 2.0.0 installed on your system.
-2.
-3. Replace `/*...*/` sections with your desired input and output signal names and connections.

-4. Compile the circuit using Pragma Circom to generate the circuit file.
+2. Compile the circuit using Pragma Circom to generate the circuit file.

-5. Depending on your use case, you can now use the generated circuit file in other projects or systems that support Pragma Circom circuits.
+3. Depending on your use case, you can now use the generated circuit file in other projects or systems that support Pragma Circom circuits.

 ## Contribution